Jas000n/find_hidden_treasure/README.md

 ### Client:
 The client forks the child process named 'game' to run the curses program, and the parent process 'socket' to communicate with the server.

 The child process 'game' is the front-end, which 'getchar' from the keyboard, moves the ball according to the inputs w, a, s, d, and writes the moving operation to the socket parent through the pipeline.
-And when it receives two different Semaphores representing the winner and the loser, it calls different functions to show the result of the game.
+And when it receives two different signals representing the winner and the loser, it calls different functions to show the result of the game.

 The parent process ‘socket’ is responsible for connecting to the server, first tell the client itself to the server (similar to handshake), then read the direction of movement of the ball written by the child process from the pipeline, and then write the action of the ball to the server.
 The server will calculate the coordinates of where the ball is located, and whether it has discovered the treasure, which ensures that the client can not cheat.